 1. Name, Purpose and Definitions

-The name of the club is SUGARLOAF SAILING CLUB Inc.
+The name of the Association is SUGARLOAF SAILING CLUB Inc. (“Club”).

-The purpose of the club is to support, encourage and develop sailing and boating on Sugarloaf Reservoir for the benefit of it‘s members, the general public and various community groups.
+The purpose of the Club is to support, encourage and develop sailing and boating on Sugarloaf Reservoir for the benefit of its Members, the general public and various community groups.

 The following definitions apply to the listed terms used in this Constitution:-

-"Executive Committee" The members elected to run the business of the Club.

-"Office Bearer" A member duly elected at an AGM of the club. to the office of commodore, vice commodore, rear commodore, secretary, or treasurer.
+“Licence Agreement” The Licence Agreement between the Club and Melbourne Water

+Corporation by which the Club’s presence and activities on

+the Sugarloaf Reservoir and within the grounds of the Sugarloaf

+Reservoir are controlled.

-"Rules" The rules governing the operation of the Club as set out in this
+“Rules” The rules governing the operation of the Club as set out in this

-Constitution.
+Constitution and in the Club’s By Laws.
+The Model

+Rules for an Incorporated Association, as defined by The Act,

+shall be applied for any matter not specifically addressed in

+the Club’s Constitution, Club By Laws, or other documented

+rules.

-"Standing Instructions" As determined by the Executive Committee to ensure all members are aware of the club’s operational procedures on and around the reservoir.
+“Club By Laws” As determined by the Executive Committee to ensure all Members are aware of their rights, obligations and liabilities and of the Club’s operational procedures on and around the reservoir.

-"Racing Rules" All races conducted by the lub are governed by the ISAF rules and the prescriptions of Yachting Australia as modified by the club’s Sailing Instructions.

-.

-"Member’s Charter" Guidelines as set out by the club that determine member’s rights and obligations.
+“The Act” The Associations Incorporation Reforms Act 2012, including any

+regulations made under that Act.

+“The Registrar” The Registrar of Incorporated Associations.

+"Executive Committee" The Members elected to run the business of the Club.

+"Office Bearer" A Member duly elected at an Annual General Meeting of the Club to the office of Commodore, Vice Commodore, Rear Commodore, Secretary, or Treasurer.

+“Financial Year” The Financial Year of the Club is each period of 12 months ending on 31st May each year.

+The Club web site is the main repository for Club documents, rules and communications.

+Members, prospective Members and the general public are encouraged to access this site

+for information about the Club.

-2. Objects
+2. Club Objectives

-a) To organize and promote both competitive and recreational sailing for club members, community groups and the general public. .
+a) To organize and promote both competitive and recreational sailing for Club Members, community groups and the general public.

-b) To ensure that members and others using the club facilities are aware that the Sugarloaf Reservoir is primarily a water supply source for Melbourne and the club’s tenancy is on the basis that use of the reservoir by the club does not cause deterioration in water quality.
+b) To ensure that Members and others using the Club facilities are aware of the Club’s obligations under its Licence Agreement and that the Sugarloaf Reservoir is primarily a water supply source for Melbourne and the Club’s tenancy is on the basis that use of the reservoir by the Club does not cause deterioration in water quality.

-c) To undertake and/or provide various training courses for club members as required from time to time.
+c) To undertake and/or provide various training courses for Club Members as required from time to time.

-d) To provide and maintain facilities for the use of the members of the club.
+d) To provide and maintain facilities for the use of the Members of the Club.

 3. Membership